ruano-a/symfonyCollectionJs/README.md

 # Any advanced example ?

-Yes ! in the example folder, with and without jQuery, without and without loader.
+Yes ! in the example folder, with and without jQuery, with and without loader.

 # Requirement